This guide contains everything you need to know about website usability in 2019.

 - Search functionality provides automatic spell checking and gives synonym suggestions.

-- Search result pages highlight exact match keywords or synonym on the result pages.
+- Search result pages highlight exact match keywords or synonyms on the result pages.

-- If you want to use an icon, the simple magnifying-glass icon should be.
+- If you want to use an icon, it should be a simple magnifying-glass icon.

 For more detail about search usability, check out this useful design tips.